-Volkswagen currently sells
+Volkswagen currently sells a convertible version

 of its Golf hatchback overseas and soon the compact drop-top may come in GTI performance flavor too.

 According to a new report, Volkswagen is set to unveil a new GTI Convertible (Cabriolet to our European readers) at the 2012 Geneva Motor Show in March.

 reports that the car unveiled in Geneva will be a production version of the Golf GTI Cabriolet Concept

 that we saw at last summer’s Wörthersee Tour 2011.

 This new addition to the Golf family is thought to be a last hurrah before the entire MkVI Golf is replaced by the MkVII

 at the end of the year.
 Its arrival would also mark just the second time that a GTI convertible has been offered--the last was the MKk1 version sold during the 1980s.

 An output of 200 horsepower should come from the GTI’s familiar 2.0-liter turbo four matched to either a six-speed manual or six-speed dual-clutch.
 The concept version featured Volkswagen’s XDS electronic transverse differential lock for the limited-slip differential, 19-inch alloy wheels, and stiffened suspension, and many of these would likely appear on any production version.